mainmatter/mainmatter.com/src/cases/aleph-alpha.md

 ### Rust

 The entire data pipeline was built in Rust.
-That's the reason Aleph Alpha reached out to Mainmatter in the first place: they needed someone with deep expertise in Rust to help them deliver the project.
+That's the reason Aleph Alpha reached out to Mainmatter in the first place:
+They needed someone with deep expertise in Rust to help them deliver the project.

 Rust is a great fit for this kind of project: it delivers high and predictable performance, while giving you precise control over the memory layout of your data.
 That efficiency is critical when you are dealing with